Home - Knowledge - Details

 316 stainless steel is a high-chromium-nickel stainless steel alloy.
 The carbon content is typically no more than 0.08%, and it contains molybdenum (2.0%–3.0%), providing excellent corrosion resistance, especially against chloride corrosion.
 It also exhibits excellent strength at high temperatures and is easy to process.
 Common applications include marine and chemical equipment, medical devices, and construction components in coastal areas.

-What is T316 stainless steel?
+What is T316 stainless steel meaning?

 "T" stands for "low carbon": T316 is a low-carbon version of 316 stainless steel.
 "T" indicates "titanium stabilized" (also known as 316L or 316Ti), with a carbon content ≤0.03%.
 It is ideal for applications with high requirements for weldability and resistance to intergranular corrosion, such as pharmaceutical equipment and high-temperature applications.